 The 2013 Certificates of Entitlement (CE), dated 30 October 2013, were dispatched to the Fund's beneficiaries worldwide on 30 October 2013.
 Approximately 54,500 CEs were sent out, either via the US Postal Service or the UN Diplomatic Pouch Service.

 What is the final deadline to submit the duly signed and completed 2013 CE?

-Due to the delays caused by Hurricane Sandy for the dispatching of the 1st 2012 CE Mailing, the Fund extended the deadline allowed for the return of CEs.
-It is extremely important that beneficiaries sign and complete the bar-coded 2012 CE and return it to the UNJSPF.
-If no duly completed 2012 CE has reached the Fund by 31 May 2013, the subsequent benefit payment may be suspended.
+It is extremely important that retirees/beneficiaries sign and complete the bar-coded 2013 CE and return it to the UNJSPF.
+Otherwise, a second bar-coded CE will be dispatched at the end of January 2014 to all those beneficiaries for whom the Fund's CE tracker did not record a returned (bar-coded) 2013 CE.
+If no duly completed 2013 CE has reached the Fund by 30 April 2014, the subsequent benefit payment may be suspended.
 In that case, your benefit would be reinstated retroactively upon receipt by the Fund of the necessary and duly completed documentation.

 For your convenience and practical guidance, you may also wish to refer to the interactive CE guide, available on this website (link here).

 Your cooperation in this important exercise is greatly appreciated.